Integrated Property Editors in NetBeans

 </folder>

-- With the layer XML file open, press Ctrl-Shift-1 (Command-Shift-1 on
+1. With the layer XML file open, press Ctrl-Shift-1 (Command-Shift-1 on Macintosh) to reveal the file, inside the package org.netbeans.demo.form.beanlib in the module project’s source code.

-org.netbeans.demo.form.beanlibin the module project's source code. - Right click that package, and choose New > Other.
+1. Right click that package, and choose New > Other.
 In the New File Wizard which opens, choose XML > XML Document.

-Beanon the second page of the wizard and click Finish to create the file. - Populate the file with the XML content in listing 5.
+1. Name the file Bean on the second page of the wizard and click Finish to create the file.

-Listing 5: An XML Library Definition for Bean.jar
+===Listing 5: An XML Library Definition for Bean.jar

 <?xml version="1.0" encoding="UTF-8"?>

-<!DOCTYPE library PUBLIC "-//NetBeans//DTD Library Declaration 1.0//EN" "http://www.netbeans.org/dtds/library-declaration-1_0.dtd">
+<!DOCTYPE library PUBLIC "-//NetBeans//DTD Library Declaration 1.0//EN" "https://netbeans.org/dtds/library-declaration-1_0.dtd">

 <library version="1.0">